Rouben Mamoulian

 Key Production Country: USA

-Key Genres: Drama, Musical, Comedy, Musical Romance, Romance, Melodrama, Period Film, Romantic Drama
+Key Genres: Drama, Romance, Musical, Comedy, Musical Romance, Romantic Drama, Melodrama, Period Film

-Key Collaborators: Alfred Newman (Composer), Richard Day (Production Designer), William Shea (Editor), Tyrone Power (Leading Actor), Miriam Hopkins (Leading Actress), Linda Darnell (Leading Actress), Samuel Hoffenstein (Screenwriter), Garrett Fort (Screenwriter), Arthur Freed (Producer), Victor Milner (Cinematographer), Ray Rennahan (Cinematographer), Robert Bischoff (Editor)
+Key Collaborators: Alfred Newman (Composer), Richard Day (Production Designer), Samuel Hoffenstein (Screenwriter), Victor Milner (Cinematographer), William Shea (Editor), C. Aubrey Smith (Leading Character Actor), Hans Dreier (Production Designer), Tyrone Power (Leading Actor), Fredric March (Leading Actor), Miriam Hopkins (Leading Actress), Linda Darnell (Leading Actress), Garrett Fort (Screenwriter)

 "Rouben Mamoulian is certainly one of the finest directors in American film history.
 While not considered strictly an auteur with a unifying theme running through his films, the importance of each of his movies on an individual basis is significant.
 Mamoulian did not have a large output, having completed only sixteen assignments in his twenty-year career in motion pictures, principally because he was also very active in the theater." - Patricia King Hanson (International Dictionary of Films and Filmmakers, 2000)